seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 when working with 3D data.
 While most interpreters are familiar with using discontinuity attributes, few are familiar with how they're implemented or the differences between similar attributes.
-Hopefully the accompanying IPython/Jupyter notebook and this brief tutorial help clear up some implementation details and inspires you to attempt new variants on well-known discontinuity attributes.
+Hopefully the accompanying IPython/Jupyter notebook and this brief tutorial helps clear up some implementation details and inspires you to attempt new variants on well-known discontinuity attributes.